liamwhan/CoinSpotDotNet/CoinSpotDotNet/docs/index.md

 #### Dependencies
 The target framework is .NET Standard 2.0 and the only dependencies are Microsoft .NET libraries.
 There are no 3rd-party dependencies.

-The library does currently require `IOptions<TOptions>` support (Microsoft.Extensions.Options) and assumes logging has been configured and `ILogger<T>` (Microsoft.Extensions.Logging.Abstractions) instances are available.

-If you are using this library in other contexts (i.e. Console applications), please lodge a ticket on the <a href="https://github.com/liamwhan/CoinSpotDotNet">GitHub repo</a> and I will consider removing these dependencies.
+You can use this library in a console app (or other non-ASP environment) by using the [simple constructor](https://docs.lilypod.tools/api/CoinSpotDotNet.CoinSpotClientV2.html#CoinSpotDotNet_CoinSpotClientV2__ctor_CoinSpotDotNet_Settings_CoinSpotSettings_)

 ## License